EricBorba/StorageFailurePredictor/README.md

 ## Notebooks

-### MongoDB Population for SSD and HDD data
+### MongoDB Population for SSD and HDD Data

-This notebook demonstrates setting up and populating HDD data into MongoDB.
+This notebook demonstrates setting up MongoDB and populating SSD and HDD data into MongoDB.

 **Content**:
 1. **Setting Up MongoDB**:
-   - **MongoDB NoSQL**: Suitable for handling large datasets.
+   - **MongoDB NoSQL**: MongoDB is chosen for its ability to handle large datasets efficiently.
    - **Steps**:
-     - **Installation and Configuration**: Setting up MongoDB on a local or cloud server.
+     - **Installation and Configuration**: MongoDB can be set up on a local or cloud server.
+Ensure MongoDB is installed and configured properly.
-     - **Schema Design**: Planning the structure of database collections and documents.
+     - **Schema Design**: Plan the structure of database collections and documents to accommodate SSD and HDD data effectively.

 2. **Data Ingestion**:
-   - **ETL (Extract, Transform, Load)**: Extracting data from various sources, transforming it into the required format, and loading it into MongoDB.
+   - **ETL (Extract, Transform, Load)**: Data is extracted from various sources, transformed as needed, and loaded into MongoDB collections.
-   - **Batch Processing**: Handling large volumes of data in batches to avoid performance bottlenecks.
+   - **Batch Processing**: Handle large volumes of SSD and HDD data in batches to optimize performance during ingestion.

+3. **MongoDB Operations and Data Management**:
+   - **Database Creation and Collection Management**:
+     - **Objective**: Create MongoDB database and manage collections.
+     - **Approach**: Use `use mydb` to create and switch to a database named `mydb`.
+Create collections using `db.createCollection`.
+View existing collections with `show collections`.

+   - **Data Loading Using mongoimport**:
+     - **Objective**: Load data into MongoDB from a JSON file.
+     - **Approach**: Utilize `mongoimport` command-line tool to import SSD and HDD data into respective collections.

+   - **Basic Data Querying**:
+     - **Objective**: Perform basic queries to retrieve SSD and HDD data from MongoDB collections.
+     - **Approach**: Use `db.collection.find()` to query documents based on specified criteria.

+   - **Counting Documents in a Collection**:
+     - **Objective**: Count the number of documents in a MongoDB collection.
+     - **Approach**: Implement `db.collection.count()` to get the document count in a collection.

+   - **Database Administration**:
+     - **Objective**: Perform basic administrative tasks for MongoDB databases.
+     - **Approach**: Use `db.dropDatabase()` to delete the current database (`mydb`).

-3. **Querying and Analysis**:
+4. **Querying and Analysis**:
-   - **Powerful Querying**: MongoDB’s querying capabilities to analyze stored data.
+   - **Powerful Querying**: Leverage MongoDB’s querying capabilities to analyze stored SSD and HDD data.
-   - **Aggregation Framework**: Allows for complex data analysis and reporting.
+   - **Aggregation Framework**: Utilize MongoDB's aggregation framework for complex data analysis and reporting.

-4. **Performance Optimization**:
+5. **Performance Optimization**:
-   - **Indexing**: Creating indexes on important fields to speed up queries.
+   - **Indexing**: Create indexes on important fields (e.g., serial numbers, timestamps) in SSD and HDD data collections to improve query performance.
-   - **Sharding**: Distributing data across multiple servers for better performance and reliability.
+   - **Sharding**: Consider sharding MongoDB collections to distribute data across multiple servers for scalability and enhanced performance.

+### Summary

+This section outlines the setup of MongoDB for handling SSD and HDD data, including data population, basic operations, querying, and performance optimization strategies.
+These steps are crucial for effectively managing and analyzing large datasets in MongoDB.

 ### Data Processing and Exporting for HDD
 This notebook addresses HDD data processing and export methods.